ronanguilloux/SilexMarkdownServiceProvider/README.md

 [Silex PHP micro-framework](https://github.com/fabpot/silex/) Markdown Service Provider

-To be used with [michelf/php-markdown](https://github.com/michelf/php-markdown) PHP parser for Markdown and Markdown Extra derived from the original Markdown.pl by John Gruber
+To be used with Michel Fortin's [michelf/php-markdown](https://github.com/michelf/php-markdown) PHP parser for Markdown and Markdown Extra derived from the original Markdown.pl by John Gruber

 Usage